-These Key Lime Bars with a pretzel crust are so summery!
+These mini Key Lime Cheesecakes with a pretzel crust are so summery!
 The fresh key lime juice adds the perfect amount of tartness and since they’re no-bake, they’re ideal when it’s way too hot to even think about turning on the stove.

 I should let you know up front, though that these Cheesecake Bars are vegan.
 Now if you’re not into vegan baking, just hold on.
 I’m not vegan, but these are hands-down delicious.
 I brought them to my coworkers and a number of them asked me for the recipe… which is when they were surprised to discover the Key Lime Bars were vegan!

-For these no bake Key Lime Bars, you’ll need a food processor and 5 limes (that’s enough to give you 1/2 cup of juice).
+For these no bake Mini Key Lime Cheesecakes, you’ll need a food processor and 5 limes (that’s enough to give you 1/2 cup of juice).
 If you can’t find key limes or want a less tart cheesecake, swap them out for regular limes.

 Before you start, give yourself enough time to prep the coconut cream.
 The night before you want to make the no bake bars, put a can of coconut milk in the fridge, and make sure not to shake it.
 When you open it later for the recipe, the coconut milk will have separated and the thick coconut cream will be on top.